tweag/chainsail-resources/README.md

 While this early version of Chainsail is targeted towards experienced Markov Chain Monte Carlo (MCMC) practitioners, it is still designed to be user-friendly and in this repository, we provide some documentation on how to use Chainsail and the algorithms at work behind the scene.

 ## Usage
-Learn how to use Chainsail in only 13 steps :-)
+Learn how to use Chainsail by checking out the walkthrough [here](./documentation/walkthrough.md).
-Don't worry, it's not as complicated as it sounds.
-Check out the walkthrough [here](./documentation/walkthrough.md).
 If you have any questions, don't hesitate to [shoot us a message](mailto:support@chainsail.io)!

 ## The algorithms behind Chainsail